First U.S. moon landing since 1972 as private spacecraft touches down on lunar surface

 Odysseus was equipped with six NASA instruments and another six commercial payloads, including small moon sculptures by the artist Jeff Koons, proof-of-concept cloud storage technology, Columbia Sportswear insulation blankets and a small astronomical telescope.

-Among the NASA experiments: an instrument to study the charged particle environment at the moon's surface, another designed to test navigation technologies and the downward-facing cameras designed to photograph how the lander's engine exhaust disrupts the soil at the landing site.
+Among the NASA experiments: an instrument to study the charged particle environment at the moon's surface, the navigation technology demonstration and the downward-facing cameras designed to photograph how the lander's engine exhaust disrupts the soil at the landing site.

 Also on board: an innovative sensor using radio waves to accurately determine how much cryogenic propellant is left in a tank in the weightless environment of space, technology expected to prove useful for downstream moon missions and other deep space voyages.